 Fuel Requirements Based On Engine Type

 Although there are 4 generations of Chevy Silverado, for fuel requirements, we only need to consider the 4th generation 6.2L V8 engine and the Duramax 3.0L Turbo-Diesel Inline- 6 engine on its own.
-The fuel requirements of all the engines in the first three generations are the same.
+The fuel requirements of all the engines in the first three generations are the same and there’s also a lot of overlap when it comes to transmission issues between generations as well.

 The manufacturer recommends the use of TOP TIER Detergent Gasoline.
 It helps to keep the engine clean and reduce engine deposits.
 It also helps maintain the optimal performance of vehicles.